davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 }
 {% endhighlight %}

-The above implementation could be adjusted to support other types such as `string` or `boolean` by modifying the `HashSet<Type>` to a `Dictionary<Type, Func<OpenApiSchema>>`, which is something I'll leave as an exercise to the reader.
+The above implementation can be adjusted to support other types such as `string` or `boolean` by modifying the `HashSet<Type>` to a `Dictionary<Type, string>`, where the `string` represents a JSON type such as `"number"`.
+Implementing this is something I'll leave as an exercise to the reader.

 ## Conclusion

 I covered a lot of ground in this post.
 It might leave you wondering if this is the right path to take.
 After all, this is a lot of code to do something that is seemingly very trivial.
 Why not simply use the primitive type in the contract and immediately translate it to the domain type within the controller?
 Using some form of automatic mapping perhaps?
 Those are definitely options to consider!
-I am certainly not advocating for the approach described in this post, but I do hope it has given you some insights that you can use in making the right choice.
+I am certainly not advocating for the approach described in this post, but I do hope it has given you some insights that you can use in making the right decision.

+### References

+Besides the references linked to within this post, I also used knowledge acquired through [this](https://dev.to/joaofbantunes/getting-a-complex-type-as-a-simple-type-from-the-query-string-in-a-aspnet-core-api-controller-oa2) blog post by [João Antunes](https://github.com/joaofbantunes).